Worcester Art Museum Challenges Assumptions about Asian Art with “Im/Perfect Modernisms: Asian Art and Identity Since 1945”

 This exhibition challenges the assumptions of the Western canon of art history, in which modernism in Asian art has been seen by its critics as an adoption from the West.
 This resulted in an ambivalent environment for Asian artists since Asia had become the “other.”
 Im/Perfect Modernism seeks to ask the question: what kind of art comes of out such environments?
 Featuring artists from India, Pakistan, Vietnam, China, South Korea, and Japan, the exhibition will offer a view into the complexities of cultural identity, resistance, and transformation in these post-colonial nation-states.
 Im/Perfect Modernisms invites visitors to participate in the discussion around modern and contemporary art in Asia.
 By exploring diverse perspectives and artistic expressions, the exhibition presents an engaging journey through themes of the urban/rural binary, mischief and subversion, violence, loss, and erasure, encouraging visitors to contribute their own thoughts and interpretations.

 Significant artworks include Masami Teraoka’s woodblock print, 31 Flavors Invading Japan/Today’s Special, depicts a light-haired young woman licking an ice cream; the work is a commentary on how the hedonism and indulgence of ukiyo-e, or “the floating world,” gave way to the invasion of consumerism and over-consumption in Japan.
 G.R.
 Santosh’s painting, Untitled, experiments with abstraction and cubism to express the artist’s spiritual affinity towards Tantra – a philosophical tradition rooted in Hinduism and Buddhism, that is based on transmuting energies leading to ascension.
 Sung Jae Choi’s Rectangular Buncheong Vase with Designs of Ducks on Water at Sunrise uses the space created by the object’s white clay as an abstracted landscape on which to harmonize the calligraphic strokes of his brush that take the form of ducks.
 Additionally, the exhibition will have a counterpart installation, Red Fiery (North Vietnam’s offensive against South Vietnam in the summer of 1972) by Tuan Andrew Nguyen, made in 2022.
 The work is a large-scale mobile with plate bells cast from brass artillery shells.
 Hammers attached to the mobile beat the bells tuned to 432 Hz, which is considered by many to be a healing frequency.
-It will be accompanied by Ngyuen’s video art, The Unburied Sounds of a Troubled Horizon, featured at regular intervals.
-Together, the installation and video art intersect with many of the themes presented in the exhibition and explore how issues Asian artists grappled with in the late 20th century persist today.
+The installation intersects with many of the themes presented in the exhibition and explores how issues Asian artists grappled with in the late 20th century persist today.

 “This exhibition marks the beginning of exciting initiatives in the Museum that will introduce a more rounded vision for the presentation of Asian art at the Worcester Art Museum,” said Claire Whitner, the Director of Curatorial Affairs and the James A. Welu Curator of European Art.
 “We are excited to share Im/Perfect Modernisms with our visitors and invite them to discover these diverse, inspiring, and, at times, challenging works of modern and contemporary Asian art from our permanent collection.”